cfpb/mesos-nr-infrastructure/README.md

 ## Dependencies

 This has been tested on RHEL 7 with Python 2.7, but *may* work in other environments.
+The python `requests` library must be installed.

 ## Installation